Blog | AR/VR

 • Education: AR interfaces are an excellent choice for education applications, as they provide students with access to ergonomic cyber-presentations of real-world items and situations.
 The cyber representation would enable a wide range of interactive exercises that facilitate learning.
 Such exercises are being developed for several subjects such as history, geography, physics and more.

 • Gaming: The popular Pokemon Go is just the tip of the iceberg.
 There are hundreds of different games which employ AR modalities as a means to improve the gamers’ engagement and overall experience.
-AR will not only be an integral element of popular gaming consoles rather it will serve as an element of gamification in sectors like education, healthcare, and corporate training.
+AR will not only be an integral element of popular gaming consoles rather it will serve as an element of gamification in sectors like education, Healthcare, and corporate training.

 • Travel and Tourism: AR provides the means for viewing information while wandering in touristic venues and destinations such as museums and monuments.
 In particular, multimedia information can be virtually blended in the real environment in order to yield an ergonomic and engaging cyber-representation for the traveler.